Devvijay12/big-mart-complete-project/README.md

 3. Debug the app.py and click on the link in the terminal.
 4. A big mart form will open give the input and submit.

+Note: I have made a master branch for the convenience.

 ## For Queries:
 Email: devvijaywargiya12@gmail.com